34 Weeks Pregnant: What To Expect

 Your feet and ankles might continue to suffer from oedema due to all the fluid collecting in them.
 Opt for comfortable footwear that has soft padding to ease your swollen feet.

-Worse on light-skinned people than dark-skinned people, if you are at your 34th week of pregnancy these cannot be avoided.
+If you are at your 34th week of pregnancy, these cannot be avoided!
 However, their extent can be reduced by controlling your weight gain under medical supervision.

 Your body is making colostrum for when your baby is born, and your breasts have decided to leak it early.
 Wear absorbent pads inside your bra to avoid embarrassing situations.